IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

     In this example, we used `/myapi` as the API base path and `greeting` as the API endpoint name.
 Having a base path name is useful for grouping APIs together in a logical way within ICF.

-2. Check to see that the API was created:
+2. Verify the API was created:

     ```bash
     ibmcloud fn api list